Ajit Gupta

-Ajit Gupta was a Silicon-Valley based entrepreneur and the founder of Aryaka, AAyuja, JantaKhoj, and Speedera Networks.
+Ajit Gupta was a Silicon Valley–based entrepreneur and the founder of Aryaka, AAyuja, JantaKhoj, and Speedera Networks.
 He holds 21 technology patents for Internet content delivery and global traffic management.
 Ajit Gupta graduated from Indian Institute of Technology Roorkee in Electrical Engineering Batch of 1984.

 Ajit Gupta died on October 7, 2016.
 He was survived by his wife (also an IIT-Roorkee graduate) and two children.

 Career

 Gupta was a founder of Aryaka, a cloud-based WAN Optimization and application acceleration company.
-Founded in 2009, and headquartered in Milpitas, CA with offices in Bangalore, India, Aryaka employs more than one hundred and fifty people worldwide.
-Gupta and his team have raised $59.5 million USD in four rounds of funding from InterWest Partners, Presidio Ventures, a Sumitomo Corporation Company, Trinity Ventures, Mohr Davidow Ventures, and Nexus Venture Partners.
+Founded in 2009, and headquartered in Milpitas, California, with offices in Bangalore, India, Aryaka employs more than one hundred and fifty people worldwide.
+Gupta and his team have raised US$59.5 million in four rounds of funding from InterWest Partners, Presidio Ventures, a Sumitomo Corporation Company, Trinity Ventures, Mohr Davidow Ventures, and Nexus Venture Partners.

-Gupta's first successful venture was a company he co-founded in 1999 - Speedera Networks.
+Gupta's first successful venture was a company he co-founded in 1999 – Speedera Networks.
 Speedera was acquired in 2005 by Akamai Technologies (NASDAQ: AKAM).

 After Speedera, Gupta founded AAyuja, a technology sales acceleration company, serving as its CEO.
 He was Chairman of the company.
 Gupta was also the Chairman and Founder at JantaKhoj, an India-based premium background verification service provider, which had also built the first and the largest people search engine on Indians.

 Gupta was a notable alumni of the Boys' High School & College (Allahabad, Uttar Pradesh), (BHS), an independent school in Allahabad, India.